scrameri/Umweltbiologie/Tutorial_anova_lm.md

 ```

-Since we have 17 variables, plotting all of them against each other would be tedious.
-For datasets with a moderate number of variables, you can use the ggpairs() function to get a graphical overview over many or all variables at once with a single line of code.
-With 17 variables, plotting all against all would lead to too many (289) plots, so let us subset the variables.
+Given that we have 17 variables, plotting all of them against each other would be tedious.
+For datasets with a moderate number of variables, you can use the ```ggpairs``` function from the *GGally* package to get a graphical overview over many or all variables at once with a single line of code.
+With 17 variables, plotting all against all would lead to too many (289) plots.
+Let us therefore subset the variables.

 You can use ```grep``` and [**regular expressions**](https://regex101.com/) to find the indices of certain variable names, this often saves code.